mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

 }
 ```

-Nothing fancy.
+I'm not doing anything fancy.
 The goal is to keep things as simple as possible.

 Finally, I'll create a test application to exercise the `add` function: